Dokumentationen

 This resource is automatically provided by the IT services.
 Except for the operations listed below, no changes may be made to the Virtual Network, as otherwise its correct function is no longer guaranteed.

 The address range has a defined size, which can be specified when ordering.
-If the initial size is not sufficient, you can contact the IT services to increase it.
+If the initial size is not sufficient, contact with the IT services can be established to increase it.

 Subnet